 - Use of only top-of-the-line, industrial strength chemicals.

-- Insure maximum sanitation and water clarity are achieved by properly balancing the water chemistry.
+- Ensure maximum sanitation and water clarity are achieved by properly balancing the water chemistry.

-- All pool equipment will be checked to insure proper function.
+- All pool equipment will be checked to ensure proper function.

 - All debris will be removed.